stuartcarnie/GodotFormatters/README.md

 # README #

-I use LLDB to debug the Godot engine, and got tired with there being no visualisation for all the built-in types.
-Here I endeavour to make all of these types visible through the debugger.
+I use LLDB to debug the Godot engine, and got tired with there being no visualization for all the built-in types.
+Here I endeavor to make all of these types visible through the debugger.

 # Installation #